AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/faqs/faq-create-share-proofs-files.md

 ### Answer

 Yes.
-If you want to share something with other people, but you don't need them to view it as a proof (or if it’s a file type that’s not supported by Workfront Proof), you can upload it as a file to your Workfront Proof account.
+If you want to share something with other people, but you don't need them to view it as a proof (or if it's a file type that's not supported by Workfront Proof), you can upload it as a file to your Workfront Proof account.
 As with proofs, you can organize your files into folders, tag files, and add a custom message to the notification email when you share the file.&nbsp;For more information, see [Upload Files and Web Content to Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/create-proofs-and-files/upload-files-web-content.md).

 When your recipients receive the email notification about a file you are sharing, they can download the file by clicking the link in the notification.